siemens/restapidoc/README.md

 This is a RESTful API documentation plugin for the [Grails][Grails] web application framework.
 Very much inspired by [Swagger][Swagger] API documentation, this plugin reuses the available information of Grails Domain classes to minimize documentation effort and to improve consistency.
-This approach aims to be a deeper and less narrative Grails integration than the original [Swagger][Swagger] JAX-RS idea:
+This approach aims to be a deeper and less narrative Grails integration than the original [Swagger][Swagger] JAX-RS idea.
+It
-* extending Grails RestController
+* is extending the Grails RestController
-* using Grails HalRenderer
+* is using Grails HalRenderer
 * uses Annotations just for documentation purpose and not for semantic information
 * is as concise as possible